aws-samples/amazon-rekognition-heatmap/README.md

 # Create a Heatmap with Amazon Rekognition
 This project adds a heatmap layer on top of a picture based on Amazon Rekognition detect labels function.

 Here is an example picture from Amazon Bring-Your-Kids-To-Work Day.
-We can add a HeatMap layer on top of it and see which game attracks more kids.
+We can add a HeatMap layer on top of it and see which game attracked more people.

 <img src="https://github.com/aws-samples/amazon-rekognition-heatmap/blob/main/Kids_day.jpeg" aligh="left" width=48% height="400" />        <img src="https://github.com/aws-samples/amazon-rekognition-heatmap/blob/main/Kid_Day_Result.png" align="right" width=48% height="400"/>